-The Kali river originates at Kalapani in the Pithoragarh district in the Uttarkhand state of India.
-The river flows in few other places in India and Nepal.
-The Kali river forms the boundary between India and Nepal in the Kalapani region of Uttarakhand.
+The Kali river originates at Kalapani in the Pithoragarh district in the Uttarakhand state of India.
+The river flows in few other places in the countries of India and Nepal.
+It forms the boundary between India and Nepal in the Kalapani region .

-The Kali river borders the Nepalese district of Darchula in the Sudurpashchim Pradesh province and the Indian district of Pithoragarh in Uttarakhand state.
+The Kali river borders the Nepalese district of Darchula in the Sudurpashchim Pradesh province, and the Indian district of Pithoragarh in Uttarakhand state.
 The Sugauli Treaty signed between Nepal and British India on 4 March 1816 spotted the Kali River as Nepal's western boundary with India.
-Nepal government affirms that the river to the west of Kalapani is the main Kali river hence the area should belong to Nepal.
-But India claims that the river to the west of Kalapani is not the main Kali river, and, therefore the border there should be based on the ridge lines of the mountains Om Parvat and not based on the flowing river.
+The Nepali government affirms that the river to the west of Kalapani is the main Kali river hence the area should belong to Nepal.
+But India claims that the river to the west of Kalapani is not the main Kali river and, therefore, the border there should be based on the ridge lines of the mountains Om Parvat and not based on the flowing river.

 The Kali River flows through an area that covers a disputed area of about 400 km² around the source of the river although the correct size of the disputed area may vary from source to source.
-From 1962 onward, the Indian government forwarded their disagreement that border should be based on the ridge lines of the mountain Om Parvat.
+From 1962 onwards, the Indian government forwarded their disagreement that the border should be based on the ridge lines of the mountain of Om Parvat.
 The dispute also aggravated in 1997 as the Nepal government considered a treaty on hydroelectric development in the Kali river.
-India and Nepal argued on which stream of the river constitutes to their country to establish the hydroelectric development.
+India and Nepal argued on which stream of the river constitutes their country, in order to establish hydroelectric development.
 This argument in locating the source of the river Kali led to boundary disputes between India and Nepal.
 Both India and Nepal produced maps supporting their own claims.

 AREAS IN THE INDIA – NEPAL BORDER DISPUTE

-Lipulekh, Kalapani are the major regions in India, and Susta region in Nepal are covered in the border dispute between India and Nepal.
+Lipulekh and Kalapani are major regions in India, and the Susta region in Nepal is covered in the border dispute between India and Nepal.

-The Territorial disputes of India and Nepal include Kalapani 400 km2 at the India-Nepal-China tri-junction region.
-The Kalapani territory is a region under Indian administration as a sector of Pithoragarh district in the Uttarakhand state, but is also claimed by Nepal since 1998.
-However, the Nepal government claims that, Kalapani province lies in Darchula district, Sudurpashchim Pradesh.
+The territorial dispute between India and Nepal includes an area of 400 km2 at the India-Nepal-China tri-junction region.
+The Kalapani territory is a region under Indian administration as a sector of Pithoragarh district in the Uttarakhand state, but has also been claimed by Nepal since 1998.
+However, the Nepal government claims that Kalapani province lies in Darchula district, Sudurpaschim Pradesh.
 Kalapani has been controlled by India's Indo-Tibetan border security forces since 1962.
-But Nepal demands the withdrawal of the Indian border forces in Kalapani area because they are claiming that Kalapani belongs to them.
+But, Nepal demands the withdrawal of the Indian border forces in Kalapani area because they are claiming that Kalapani belongs to them.

-Lipulekh is a Himalayan pass on the bordered between Uttarakhand state of India and the Tibet region of China, near their trijunction with Nepal.
-Nepal affirms that the southern side of the Lipulekh pass, called Kalapani territory, which is controlled by India belongs to Nepal.
-The pass is near the Chinese trading town of Taklakot in Tibet and used since ancient times by traders, mendicants and pilgrims transiting between India and China.
+Lipulekh is a Himalayan pass situated on the border between Uttarakhand state of India and the Tibetan autonomous region of China, near their trijunction with Nepal.
+Nepal affirms that the southern side of the Lipulekh pass, called Kalapani territory (which is controlled by India), belongs to Nepal.
+The pass is near the Chinese trading town of Taklakot in Tibet, and has been used since ancient times by traders, mendicants and pilgrims transiting between India and China.
 Lipulekh pass is also used by pilgrims to reach Kailas and Manasarovar.

 Susta territory is an area under Nepal province and it is near Nichlaul, Uttar Pradesh, India.
-Susta is a rural municipality region in the Parasi district present in southern side of Nepal.
+Susta is a rural municipal region in the Parasi district present in the southern side of Nepal.
 This area under dispute totals over 140 km2 and is being controlled by the Indian Government.

 SURVEY TEAM TO SOLVE THE BORDER ISSUE